Soares/ack.vim/README.md

 ## Differences ##

-The big feature here is CtrlP integration.
-CtrlP has a Quickfix mode which lets you easily navigate the quickfix list as you do other searches (if you use CtrlP).
-This fork of ack.vim allows you to use that CtrlP navigation (or any navigation of your choice) to view the ack results.
-Consequently, this fork removes the half-baked quickfix window bindings of the official plugin.

-Furthermore:
+- CtrlP Quickfix mode integrated.
+Quickfix mode bindings were removed, CtrlP & various other plugins do quickfix navigation better and more consistently.

-- ack.vim sets your grepprg to ack globally.
+- Sets your grepprg to ack globally.
 You can always change it back temporarily, but we now assume that you actually want your grepprg to be ack.
-- :Ack & friends do not jump you to the first result.
-Use :Ack! to get that behavior back.
+- Do not automatically jump the cursor to the first result.
+(You can get the old behavior back with :Ack!.)
-- :AckFromSearch has been removed.
-The conversion of vim to perl regexes was hackish and hobbled.
+- :AckFromSearch removed.
+The conversion of vim to perl regexes was incomplete.
 - g:ackhighlight has been removed.
 It doesn't play nice with alternative quickfix searchers such as CtrlPQuickfix.
 - The Rakefile has been removed.
 It doesn't correctly use XDG_CONFIG_HOME to detect your vim directory.
 Either copy the files in by hand or use one of the plethora of vim plugin managers.

-## Installation ##

-### Ack

-You have to install [ack](http://betterthangrep.com/), of course.

-Install on Debian / Ubuntu with:

-    sudo apt-get install ack-grep

-For Debian / Ubuntu you can add this line into your .vimrc:

-    let g:ackprg="ack-grep -H --nocolor --nogroup --column"

-Install on Gentoo with:

-    sudo emerge ack

-Install with Homebrew:

-    brew install ack

-Install with MacPorts:

-    sudo port install p5-app-ack

-Install with Gentoo Prefix

-    emerge ack

-Otherwise, you are on your own.

-### The Plugin

-If you have [Rake](http://rake.rubyforge.org/) installed, you can just run:
-`rake install`.

-Otherwise, the file ack.vim goes in ~/.vim/plugin, and the ack.txt file belongs in ~/.vim/doc.
-Be sure to run

-    :helptags ~/.vim/doc

-afterwards.

 ## Usage ##